 Bruce was a founding board member of the West Virginia Community Development Hub, a non-profit organization focused on supporting communities in their development efforts.
 He received extensive training through West Virginia Sustainable Communities Training Program (SCTP).
 The program focused on strengthening local leadership and building community capacity for sustainable community economic development and was rooted in Dr. Vaughn Grisham’s Tupelo Model of Community Economic Development.

-Early in his career, Bruce was instrumental in the development and growth of a West Virginia community-based behavioral health/child welfare organization, Action Youth Care, Inc. (now called KVC), where he was responsible for over 150 employees and a budget of nearly 5 million.
+Early in his career, Bruce was instrumental in the development and growth of a West Virginia community-based behavioral health/child welfare organization, Action Youth Care, Inc. (now called KVC), where he served as Vice President and Administrator and was responsible for over 150 professional and paraprofessional staff and a budget of nearly 5.5 million.
 Bruce also worked as a direct service provider with individuals with autism, mental retardation, developmental disabilities, and mental illness in community-based settings, as well as adjudicated youth with severe behavior and emotional disorders in a secure residential treatment facility.

 Bruce served as a Family Service System Reform Consultant with Center for Schools and Communities, a Pennsylvania intermediary think-tank and technical assistance organization, providing leadership and management training, technical assistance, community and organizational development, consultation, and strategic planning for various Pennsylvania statewide collaborative system improvement and child and family well-being initiatives.
 While employed with the Center, Bruce received specialized training in Steven Coveys’ 7 Habits of Highly Effective People with a focus on applying timeless principles that yield greater productivity, improved communication, strengthened relationships, increased influence, and laser-like focus on critical priorities.